quattromani/childrenssafetyimmobilizer/index.md

 - Friction-based Hold

 ## WHAT PARENTS ARE SAYING ABOUT THE PEDIATRIC POSITION HOLDER
 > “Months ago my baby had a VCUG the old way – the technician had to manually restrain my daughter during the procedure and it was very upsetting to watch.
 My baby hated it.
 I was so apprehensive when we returned for our follow-up examination.
-This time the thecnologist use The "Q" Pediatric Position Holder.
+This time the technologist used The "Q" Pediatric Position Holder.
 It was so much better for my baby and much less stressful for me as a parent.
 It made the procedure easier for everyone!”

 ~	Mom of 6 month old infant, Lubbock, TX